IPGP/geodezyx/docsrc/source/cookbook.rst

 Convert coordinates
 -------------------

-The `geodezyx` toolbox can easily handle coordinate conversion in Geocentric (X,Y,Z), Geographic (latitude, longitude, height) and topocentric (East, North, Up).
+`geodezyx` can easily handle coordinate conversion in Geocentric (X,Y,Z), Geographic (latitude, longitude, height) and topocentric (East, North, Up).

 **Warning**: This is considered as the "low-level" coordinate conversions.
 It does not deal with the different Reference Frame and their realisations (ITRFxx, ETRFxx...).
 This is managed by "high-level" functions in the ``reffram`` module.